ably/ably-js/README.md

 [![npm version](https://badge.fury.io/js/ably.svg)](https://badge.fury.io/js/ably)
 [![Bower version](https://badge.fury.io/bo/ably.svg)](https://badge.fury.io/bo/ably)

 A JavaScript client library for [Ably Realtime](https://www.ably.io), a realtime data delivery platform.
 This library currently targets the [Ably 1.1 client library specification](https://www.ably.io/documentation/client-lib-development-guide/features/).
-You can jump to the '[Known Limitations](#known-limitations)' section to see the features this client library does not yet support or visit the [Feature Support Matrix](https://www.ably.io/feature-support-matrix) to see the list of all the available features.
+You can jump to the '[Known Limitations](#known-limitations)' section to see the features this client library does not yet support or [view our client library SDKs feature support matrix](https://www.ably.io/feature-support-matrix) to see the list of all the available features.

 ## Supported platforms